-To avoid the dangerous and potentially fatal effects of dehydration from diarrhea, oral rehydration salts (ORS) are recommended for vulnerable people (for example, infants and children, adults over 65 years of age, and people with weakened immunity).
+To avoid the dangerous and potentially fatal effects of dehydration from diarrhea, a person should drink oral rehydration salts (ORS).

-In developed countries, while the threat of death is smaller, rehydration is nonetheless important.
+Dehydration has been a more significant risk in low or middle-income countries.
+In higher-income countries, while the threat of death is smaller, rehydration is nonetheless important.

-Salt, glucose, and minerals lost through dehydration are replaced by sachets of oral rehydration salts available from pharmacies and online.
-The salts are dissolved in drinking water and do not require a doctor’s prescription.
+A person can replace salt, glucose, and minerals lost through dehydration through sachets of oral rehydration salts available from pharmacies and online.
+A person can dissolve the salts in drinking water and this does not require a doctor’s prescription.

 Store-bought products like Pedialyte and Gatorade also help restore electrolytes and increase hydration.